Is There A 100th Percentile

 The Case of the 100th Percentile: Why it's Technically Non-Existent

 In a perfectly defined mathematical sense, there is no such value within the dataset itself.
 If you consider the highest value in the dataset, there is still a tiny sliver of space above it, however infinitely small, that doesn't contain any data.
-Therefore, you cannot truly say that 100% of the data lies below this top value.
+That's why, you cannot truly say that 100% of the data lies below this top value.
 The 100th percentile would have to be a value infinitesimally larger than the maximum value, which is not a data point within the original dataset.

 Practical Considerations and Software Handling